codebyAbhishekBharti/journal_app/README.md

 ### Scheduled Tasks
 The application includes scheduled tasks that run at predefined intervals to perform maintenance tasks such as clearing expired cache entries and updating journal statistics.

+## Code Quality Analysis with SonarQube
+The application integrates with SonarQube to analyze code quality and ensure best practices in coding standards, security, and maintainability.

 ## Contributing
 1. Fork the repository.